 However, this is more of a budget option of doing so, and in the end, you’ll find that you need to make the upgrade anyway.

 With that said, this might be the best option for you if you’re on a budget, or if you’re just not that serious about recording yet and you want to see if you like it.
+The Samson Q2U from Amazon is honestly a fantastic microphone for the cost.
+It holds up to more expensive mics like the Shure SM58 and it’s more convenient.

 In the case that you want to record a guitar or bass, or some other instrument, you could also set up a microphone to your amplifier.
 This option, however, has some serious downsides, including extraneous noise that might bother your neighbors.